 In this guide, we cover the approximate cost of swapping an engine.
 We also look at what factors affect this cost and discuss the parts required.
 Furthermore, we show you the meaning of an engine swap and answer a few of your top questions.

-How Much Does An Engine Swap Cost?
+How Much Does It Cost To Swap An Engine?

 The total cost of an engine swap could be between $2,500 and $10,000.
 However, if you are putting in a high-performance engine or working on a luxury car, the cost could reach as much as $20,000.
 Prices can go up even more if a new transmission is involved in the swap.

 To figure out the cost, several factors must be examined.
 Aside from the cost of the new engine, there’s also the labor charge and additional parts required for the installation.

 It’s not as simple as figuring out how much a new engine costs.
 To get the total price for the engine swap, you must put together several factors.

 Here are a few of the top considerations you must think about.

 The largest factor is going to be the charge for the motor itself.
 New engines can cost between $500 and $15,000, on average.

 There are multiple types of engines to choose from.
 If you plan to swap out the engine with a rebuilt motor or one that is repaired, your cost won’t be as high as if you choose to purchase a new motor.
 In fact, you can find used motors for as low as $500, but there may not be any guarantees with these engines.